wrleskovec/react-week-scheduler/README.md

 `selectedEvent` - default event selected for filling scheduler

-`events` - list of events to select from to fill scheduler
+`events` - array of events to select from to fill scheduler

 `currentSchedule` - 7 x 96 timeblock matrix corresponding to 7 weekdays and 96 15-minute blocks per day.
 Stores Event objects.

 ### Accessing Scheduler state

 To access and return current Scheduler state just use a `ref` callback:

   `ref={(scheduler) => { this.schedule = scheduler.state.days}}`

 ##Demo